Environmental groups prevail on limit to grizzly bear deaths in Wyoming cattle grazing area

 Such deaths have been increasingly common in the Green River headwaters in the Wind River Range, where in 2019 the U.S. Forest Service granted a 10-year extension allowing almost 9,000 cattle to graze on 270 square miles (690 square kilometers) of Bridger-Teton National Forest.

-The plan assumed that wildlife managers could kill up to 72 grizzlies — or about seven bears a year — over 10 years of grazing and grizzlies continuing to attack livestock.
+The plan said wildlife managers could kill up to 72 grizzlies — or about seven bears a year — over 10 years of grizzlies continuing to attack grazing livestock.
 The total would be double the number of grizzlies killed in the area over the previous 20 years.

 Exceeding the plan’s limit, which doesn’t distinguish between male and female grizzlies, could result in stricter conservation measures to protect grizzlies.